hasura/graphql-engine/docs/graphql/core/hasura-cli/hasura_scripts_update-project-v3.rst

       --admin-secret string            admin secret for Hasura GraphQL engine (env "HASURA_GRAPHQL_ADMIN_SECRET") --certificate-authority string   path to a cert file for the certificate authority (env "HASURA_GRAPHQL_CERTIFICATE_AUTHORITY")
-      --endpoint string                http(s) endpoint for Hasura GraphQL engine (env "HASURA_GRAPHQL_ENDPOINT") -h, --help                           help for update-project-v3
+      --database-name string           database name for which the current migrations / seeds belong to --endpoint string                http(s) endpoint for Hasura GraphQL engine (env "HASURA_GRAPHQL_ENDPOINT") --force                          do not ask for confirmation -h, --help                           help for update-project-v3
       --insecure-skip-tls-verify       skip TLS verification and disable cert checking (default: false) (env "HASURA_GRAPHQL_INSECURE_SKIP_TLS_VERIFY")
+      --move-state-only                do only a state migration from old hdb_catalog.* table to catalog state and skip others

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~